dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/script-overview.md

 JSON support is built in to DALi.

-JavaScript support is via a plugin held in dali-toolkit, which builds automatically if Google's V8 engine is installed.
+JavaScript support is via a plugin held in DALi Toolkit, which builds automatically if Google's V8 engine is installed.
 The V8 version required by DALi can be built and installed using dali-core/scripts/dali_env script.

 Files can be loaded inside any DALi application, or from command line using the launcher ( part of dali-demo).